-Analysis of behaviour data from the 2021/2022 academic year has shown removal from lessons and fixed term exclusions (there is no comparable data available).
-This is possibly due to the conflict between the high expectations teachers are expecting in their lessons and the lack of structure that particularly KS3 students have experienced over the past few years due to lockdown.
+Analysis of behaviour data from the 2021/2022 academic year has shown removal from lessons and fixed term exclusions number but there is no comparable data available due to the cyber attack.
+Current numbers are possibly due to the conflict between the high expectations teachers are expecting in their lessons and the lack of structure that particularly KS3 students have experienced over the past few years due to lockdown.
 This is why behaviour and wellbeing are a focus in this year's strategy.